Blidworth: Toponymy

 Blidworth seems to contain the Old English personal name, Blitha + worð (Old English) an enclosure, so 'Blitha's enclosure'.

-History and geography
+History

 The first recorded reference of Blidworth was in the Domesday Book, a national survey which was executed for William I of England in 1086.
 It is recorded as Blideworde, its recorded population was five households and the total tax assessed was 1.1 Geld Units.
 Although this is the first recorded reference of Blidworth, the village is much older and was possibly used by the Romans.